MicrosoftDocs/learn/learn-pr/wwl-azure/find-commands-get-help-windows-powershell/includes/3-find-cmdlets-powershell.md

 The PowerShell Gallery is a central repository for Windows PowerShell–related content, including scripts and modules.
 The PowerShell Gallery uses the Windows PowerShell module, **PowerShellGet**.
 This module is part of Windows PowerShell 5.0 and newer.

 **PowerShellGet** contains cmdlets for finding and installing modules, scripts, and commands from the online gallery.
 For example, the **Find-Command** cmdlet searches for commands, functions, and aliases.
-It works very similarly to the **Get-Command** cmdlet, including support for wildcards.
+It works similar to the **Get-Command** cmdlet, including support for wildcards.

 You can pass the results of the **Find-Command** cmdlet to the **Install-Module** cmdlet, which the **PowerShellGet** module also contains. **Install-Module** will install the module that contains the cmdlet that you discovered.